 “I’m going to head straight home,” Jesse tells us before we continue.
 That makes sense.
 He didn’t leave a vehicle at our mom’s house.
 He’ll just ride home.
 We share quick good-byes knowing our camaraderie will continue online.

 Jeremy, Joel and I waste no time loading motorcycles into truck or onto trailer.
 They depart with a handshake.
 I planned to stay overnight before driving but realize I have energy to drive.
-I leave a message for my mom, give Jessica notice, and head out as the sun begins to set on year eight.
+I leave a message for my mom and head out as the sun begins to set on year eight.